pac9/pac9.github.io/README.md

 The solar system information and images are contained within a database seeds file which we created and ran using MongoDB.
 All code was written in Javascript and we used the pub/sub model for transmitting the data.

 The images from the Hubble telescope, the ISS tracker, and the astronomy picture of the day are all powered by NASA APIs.
-The ISS tracker is render on a map using from the open source library on [Leaflet](https://leafletjs.com/)
+The ISS tracker is render on a map using from the open source library on [Leaflet.](https://leafletjs.com/)

-During the making of the project we demonstrate that:
+During the making of the project we demonstrated that:
 - we were using agile methodologies through daily stand ups, use of Trello board, regular communication on status of build
 - we could utilise solo programming, paired programming and group programming as required by the task in hand
 - branches and merging was regularly occuring on git

-## Final Project - freedom of choice
+## Final Project - open brief

+For our final week we were permitted to do a coding project entirely of our choice.
+I chose go back to the reason I started to write code and that was to draw things.

-The sketches are setup to run in the Processing development environment with the code written in Java.
+I created sketches(programs) run in the Processing development environment with the code written in Java.

 <img src="https://pac9.github.io/countdownclock.png" alt="Random colour circles" height="350" width="400">    <img src="https://pac9.github.io/randomcircles.jpg" alt="Random colour circles" height="350" width="400">

+I wrote/adapted four sketches which showed:
+- a starfield whereby over the course of the program the message written on the screen changed (ie started as E21, then     showed "The Final Frontier", then "boldly going .." etc)
+- the fade in pixelation of an image
+- creating circles and using the framerate to give illusion of movement
+- a take on the countdown clock

+The aim was really just to have fun and bring together some of common algorithms used throughout the course such as arrays, loops, and conditionals.